 The International Writing Program (IWP) conducts a unique fall residency program for established writers from outside the United States, and a summer writing program for American and international high school students.
 During spring semester, IWP offers courses related to the program's general mission, including collaborative distance learning courses for writing students overseas.
 The program regularly offers Massive Open Online Courses (MOOCs) on literary topics.

 Each fall the International Writing Program assembles a community of poets, fiction writers, essayists, playwrights, and journalists for a one-semester residency on campus.
 Participants range from emerging talents to writers who are among their countries' leading literary figures and writers of world stature.
 For most of them, their time in the program is their first, or their first extended, stay in the United States.

-Since 1967 more than 1,400 writers from 130 countries have participated in the program.
+Since 1967 almost 1,500 writers from nearly 190 countries have participated in the program.

 International Writing Program participants are supported by the U.S. Department of State, through bilateral agreements with many countries, by grants from cultural institutions and governments abroad, and by private funds.
 The program does not provide grants for writers.

 For more information, contact the International Writing Program, or visit its website.